Page Created: 1/9/2021 Last Modified: 11/13/2022 Last Generated: 2/7/2024

 - The mouse pointer quickly drifts to the left edge of the screen when the left controller is connected, and I can't use the mouse normally until I wait a few minutes for the pointer to gradually slow down and stop moving.
 This appears to be due to the Linux auto-calibration of the gyro-based system.
 I usually keep the controller stationary until this is done.

-- During that few-minute auto-calibration time, until the game is started and takes over the pointer, the mouse should be moved as little as possible to not conflict with the controller, as it is unstable and can spontaneously crash and require a login.
-So I don't move the mouse until the auto-calibration is complete, and then I quickly move it to start the game.
-But even during that brief time it can crash, so it might be ideal to later create a way of starting the game through Steam without using the mouse.
-During gameplay, it doesn't crash on me since I don't touch the mouse, and after I press ESC to quit the game, I make sure to quickly press the power buttons on the two controllers to disconnect them to avoid any crashing.
+- Until the game is started and takes over the pointer, the mouse should be moved as little as possible so to not conflict with the controller, as it is unstable and can spontaneously crash and require a login.
+So it is best to start the game first using the mouse, and then use bluetoothctl in another window (or screen) to connect the controllers and wait for the auto-calibration to complete and the pointer to stop drifting.
+During gameplay, it doesn't crash on me since I don't touch the mouse, and then after I press ESC to quit the game, I make sure to quickly press the power buttons on the two controllers to disconnect them to avoid any crashing.

 When I was playing Shenmue III using just my keyboard and mouse, it was as if I was just studying the new game mechanics as a curiosity, excited but frustrated, like watching a carnival ride that I wasn't allowed to board.
 But using PC keys appropriately mapped to the two Wii controllers allows me to finally enjoy the game in a way it was intended to be played, more reminiscent of the old Dreamcast, and it feels like I'm living in the world of Ryo again and no longer a ghost.